jlu-ilr-hydro/odmf/docs/docs/source/odmf/development.md

 Utility code for calibration, conf and markdown parsing are saved in the `tools` module.

-## Core thoughts behind design decisions
-To connect more of the ideas under the hood of the server there are diagrams describing the user interaction for the most important functions of the platform.

-* Schwingbach FMC (Detail)
-  - User interaction (WOF)
-  - User interaction (data import)
-  - ...
-* CUAHSI WOF transactions diagram
-* Views a.
-CV-Tables extending ODMF data schema

 ## Data

 This chapter describes the database schema, the differences and limitations of the ORM mapping and finally extending